baasbox/docs/RestAPI/file.rst

    "delete", "all"
 -  :username is the user to give the grant
--  :rolename is the name of a role. in this case every user belonging to that role will have the specified grant.
+-  :rolename is the name of a role. in this case every user belonging to that role will have the specified grant

 **Returns**: